Pathways to a Post-Capitalist World

 The fossil fuel industry is the most obvious example, but there are others.
 The beef industry, for instance, occupies nearly 60% of all agricultural land—directly for cattle pasture or indirectly for growing feed.5 “It’s one of the most resource-inefficient foods on the planet, in terms of the land and energy it requires per calorie or nutrient.”
 The simple shift from beef to non-ruminant meats or plant proteins like beans or pulses would allow returning vast swathes of the planet to forest and wildlife habitat, creating new carbon sinks and cutting up to 8 gigatons of carbon dioxide emissions per year, according to the IPCC.
 That’s around 20% of current annual emissions.6

 While people get involved in steps 1 to 5 as consumers, governments need to cap resource and energy use at existing levels and ratchet them down each year until we get back into planetary boundaries.
 We already do this against capital’s exploitation of people with all kinds of social laws, so why not replicate it toward capital’s exploitation of nature?
-“The key is that this has to be done in a just and equitable way, to ensure that everyone has access to the resources and livelihoods they need to flourish, and so small businesses don’t get squeezed out by bigger players.”
+“The key,” says Jason Hickel, “is that this has to be done in a just and equitable way, to ensure that everyone has access to the resources and livelihoods they need to flourish, and so small businesses don’t get squeezed out by bigger players.”

 Pathways to a Post-Capitalist World.
 Picture titled "A brief history of consumption."
 On the left, a shopping cart filled with consumer goods; on the right, a trash can filled with the exact same ones.

-The ecological benefit, moreover, would be not only that the flows of material goods would be reduced but also the stocks that support them:7 “If we consume half as many products, we also need half as many factories and machines to produce them, half as many aeroplanes and trucks and ships to transport them, half as many warehouses and retail outlets to distribute them, half as many garbage trucks and waste disposal plants to process them when they’re binned, and half as much energy to produce and maintain and operate all of that infrastructure.
+Not only would the ecological benefit be the reduced flows of material goods but also the reduction of stocks that support them:7 “If we consume half as many products, we also need half as many factories and machines to produce them, half as many aeroplanes and trucks and ships to transport them, half as many warehouses and retail outlets to distribute them, half as many garbage trucks and waste disposal plants to process them when they’re binned, and half as much energy to produce and maintain and operate all of that infrastructure.
 The efficiencies begin to multiply.”

 But what about jobs?

-Undoubtedly, following the policies suggested above will have consequences on jobs for the concerned supply chains.
-The answer can only be to shorten the working week and distribute the necessary labor (and its subsequent income) more evenly among the population.
-What are the implications of such a policy?
+Undoubtedly, following the abovementioned policies will affect jobs for the concerned supply chains.
+These policies can only be implemented by shortening the working week, thus distributing the necessary labor and subsequent income more evenly among the population.
+What does this mean in practice?

-First, it is worth noting that under capitalism, productivity gains have marginally been used to liberate humans from work, thus totally betraying the very Enlightenment values it claims to advance.
-Instead, these gains are used to fuel constant growth for higher profits, employees being required, like mere pawns, to work as much as ever.
+First, it is worth noting that under capitalism, productivity gains have marginally been used to liberate humans from work.
+Squarely betraying the very Enlightenment values its ideology claims to advance, capitalism uses these gains to fuel constant growth for higher profits; like mere pawns, employees are systematically required to work as much as ever.

-As for the implications of transitioning toward a more rational, just, and efficient form of economy, easy access to retraining programs must become the norm.
-The process could be facilitated with a public job guarantee so that anyone who needs to work can do useful things that communities require and be paid a living wage.
+On the other hand, transitioning toward a more rational, just, and efficient economic system would require easy access to retraining programs.
+A public job guarantee could facilitate this process so that anyone who needs to work can do useful things that communities require and be paid a living wage.

-It so happens, moreover, that reducing working hours positively impacts people’s well-being.
-Multiple studies show this in countries where it was implemented, even when the reduced working time is controlled against income.8 People can spend more time caring for their children or sick relatives or doing community work—all things valuable and highly meaningful, but which under capitalism are externalized or unpaid because unrepresented in GDP figures.
-Data also show that shortening the working week is one of the most immediately impactful climate policies available.9 “Overall, says a group of scientists, the existing research suggests that working time reduction potentially offers a triple dividend to society: reduced unemployment, increased quality of life, and reduced environmental pressures.”10
+That may seem drastic.
+From a practical standpoint, however, multiple studies confirm that reducing working hours positively impacts people’s well-being, even when the reduced working time is controlled against income.8 People can spend more time caring for their children or sick relatives or doing community work—all things valuable and highly meaningful, but which under capitalism are externalized or unpaid because they are unrepresented in GDP figures.
+Data also show that shortening the working week is one of the most immediately impactful climate policies available.9 “Overall,” says a group of scientists, “the existing research suggests that working time reduction potentially offers a triple dividend to society: reduced unemployment, increased quality of life, and reduced environmental pressures.”10

 Reduce inequality